 3. Gazman Multi Stripe Rugby Jumper

-This classic relaxed fit style is well-suited for weekend warriors.
+Australian menswear retailer Gazman’s rugby shirts prioritise a classic relaxed fit cut that’s well-suited for weekend warriors.
 We’re particularly partial to the way the colour palette extends onto the collar.

 6. J. Crew Rugby Shirt

-With a classic, slightly roomy fit, this rugby shirt works well over jeans, chinos, and tailored trousers alike.
+With a classic, slightly roomy fit, Ralph Lauren’s take on the rugby shirt works well over jeans, chinos, and tailored trousers alike.
+The pattern of this one skews traditional, but the heritage American label also has colour-blocked and patchwork style rugby polos on offer.

 Price: $329AUD